Pearl River County School District

 The Pearl River County School District is a public school district based in the community of Carriere, Mississippi (USA).

 In addition to Carriere, the district serves rural areas in south central Pearl River County.
+A small section of Picayune is in the limits of the school district.
+The majority of the Hide-A-Way Lake census-designated place is in the district.

+The school district’s superintendent is Jeremy Weir.